Absaroka Elk Ecology Project

 Studies conducted inside YNP, coupled with observations of higher bear and wolf numbers on the summer range of migratory Clarks Fork elk, indicate that the rate of calf predation is higher for migratory calves than for resident calves.
 In particular, YNP studies show that grizzly bears are the primary predator of elk calves.
 Meanwhile, the underlying pregnancy rate of migratory elk - especially of young and lactating females - has recently been low.
 The low pregnancy rate of migrants appears to be caused by warmer and drier growing seasons and faster green-up disproportionately affecting their high-elevation summer range (which we can see via satellite imagery for the period 1989-2009).
 In contrast, we have detected no changes in green-up, or associated pregnancy reductions, in the habitats of resident elk.
 Therefore, it appears that fewer elk calves are born and more are killed by predators on the summer range of migratory elk, leading to their lower productivity over the past decade.

-Our results indicate that elk in the migratory subpopulation respond to wolves, but only when wolves approach within about 1 km.
-We see small increases in vigilance behavior, movement rates, and displacement, but no changes in elk habitat use (which is dependent mainly on the time of day).
-And even though migratory Clarks Fork elk experience higher wolf-elk ratios than most elk in YNP, an individual migratory elk encounters a wolf within 1 km less than once a week.
-Together with modest behavioral responses, this relatively low encounter rate suggests we should not expect to see large, cumulative nutritional losses due to wolves.
+Our results indicate that elk in the migratory subpopulation respond to wolves, but only when wolves approach within about 1 km (about 0.6 miles).
+We see small increases in vigilance behavior, movement rates, and displacement in the 12-24 hours after these encounters, but no changes in elk habitat use (which is dependent mainly on the time of day).
+And even though migratory Clarks Fork elk experience high wolf-elk ratios compared with many other sites in the GYE, a typical migratory elk encounters a wolf within 1 km less than once a week.
+Together with modest behavioral responses, this relatively low encounter rate suggests we should not expect large, cumulative nutritional losses due to wolves.

 Ultimately, we aim for our findings to answer the questions of regional wildlife managers and stakeholders who are concerned about recent changes in the Clarks Fork herd and other similar, partially-migratory elk herds in the Greater Yellowstone Ecosystem.
 More broadly, we aim to improve ecologists' understanding of whether and how predators influence the behavior, physical condition, and reproduction of their prey (i.e., "nonconsumptive" predator effects), and how these interactions might combine with other factors to influence elk migration in the Greater Yellowstone Ecosystem.